Shruti-0709/identity-resolution-graph/README.md

 **The merger scenario plays out automatically.** When `naman@oldco.com` completes SSO migration to `naman@company.com`, a new authoritative edge arrives.
 The two clusters merge.
 Every downstream number — spend, usage, license count — now reflects one person instead of two.
 No manual reconciliation.

 **The unresolved case is honest.** `mac-xyz999` might belong to naman.
 We don't know.
 So it stays as its own identity with an unresolved hint attached, and the system surfaces that gap rather than hiding it.
 A confidently wrong answer is worse than an honestly incomplete one.

----

-## Architecture

-Pure frontend — all resolution logic runs in the browser with no backend.